 It's time to Take a Break - Here's why

-In today’s post, we explore some of the research on breaks, and share some resources focused on taking more/better quality breaks.
-The goal is to convince you that it’s worthwhile, and to give you permission to play the long game by taking breaks to support your physical and mental wellbeing.
+In today’s post, we explore some of the research on taking breaks, and share some resources focused on taking more/better quality breaks.
+The goal is for you to walk away knowing that breaks are important and worthwhile, and to give you permission to play the long game by taking regular breaks to support your physical and mental wellbeing.
 Let’s get started!

 "The Science of Rest: The Benefits of Giving Your Brain a Break" by Ferris Jabr, published in Scientific American in 2013, summarizes several studies that demonstrate that breaks and resting can improve memory consolidation, creativity, and problem-solving.
 Jabr summarizes: "Research has shown that our brains are often most active when we're not consciously thinking about anything in particular."
 By denying ourselves these periods of recovery, we are robbing ourselves from serious creative potential.
 "Resting and doing nothing may seem counterproductive, but research suggests that it can actually lead to greater creativity and innovation in the long run."